Tipser/slate/source/includes/_tipser-elements.md

 Note: the shop component is updating the top-level page URL (when it's tabs are clicked).
 For this reason, please double check if it won't interfere with your web framework.
 For the same reason, it's not recommended to include more than one `<ShopComponent />` on a single page.

-## Style Guidelines ##
+## Customizing Elements Style ##

 Tipser Elements are the "building blocks" designed to fit your page as much as possible.
-We created the styling in a way that delivers a nice feel & looks from the start, but also allows you to change them easily to fit your unique sense of style.
+We created the styling in a way that delivers a nice look & feel from the start, but also allows you to change them easily to fit your unique sense of style.

-### Collection Element ###
+### Product Card ###

 ```css
 .te-product-card {